 - DPA is elongated to 24:5n-3 in a reaction catalyzed by elongase 2.

 - 24:5n-3 is desaturated to 24:6n-3 in a reaction catalyzed by delta-6 desaturase.

 - 24:5n-3 leaves the endoplasmic reticulum and is transferred to peroxisomes where it is converted to docosahexaenoic acid through removal of a two carbon fragment by partial beta-oxidation.

 DHA leaves peroxisomes and returns to the endoplasmic reticulum where it is incorporated into membrane phospholipids.

-In humans, conversion of alpha-linolenic acid to DHA seems to be very low, ranging from 0% to 4%.
-However, higher values, up to 9%, have been found in young women, perhaps related to the effects of estrogen on delta-6 desaturase.
+In humans, conversion of alpha-linolenic acid to DHA seems to be very low, ranging from 0 percent to 4 percent.
+However, higher values, up to 9 percent, have been found in young women, perhaps related to the effects of estrogen on delta-6 desaturase.

 A delta-4 desaturase, that allows the synthesis of docosahexaenoic acid directly from 22:5n-3, was identified in some marine microalgae, such as those belonging to the genera Pavlova and Isochrysis, in a lower eukaryote, the marine microheterotroph Thraustochyrium sp., and in a marine, herbivorous, teleost fish, Siganus canaliculatus.

 Regulation of the synthesis

 The synthesis of docosahexaenoic acid is influenced by factors that act on the catalytic activity of some of the enzymes involved, particularly delta-6 desaturase and elongase 2.
 Furthermore, since the enzymes catalyzing the synthesis of DHA from ALA are shared with the pathways leading to the synthesis of omega-6, omega-7 and omega-9 fatty acids, these different fatty acids compete for the same enzymes.